-In April 2015, the FASB issued authoritative guidance intended to simplify the presentation of debt issuance costs.
+Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03") .
+In April 2015, the FASB issued Accounting Standards Update No. 2015-03 Simplifying the Presentation of Debt Issuance Costs intended to simplify the presentation of debt issuance costs.
 These amendments require that debt issuance costs be presented as a direct deduction from the carrying amount of the related debt liabilities, consistent with the presentation of debt discounts.
-This will result in the elimination of debt issuance costs as an asset and will reduce the carrying value of our debt liabilities.
-This guidance is effective for annual reporting periods, and interim periods within those annual periods, beginning after December 15, 2015, with early adoption permitted.
-The Company is currently evaluating the potential impact of this guidance.
+This will result in the elimination of debt issuance costs as an asset and will reduce the carrying value of the Company's debt liabilities.
+This guidance is effective for annual reporting periods, and interim periods within those annual periods, beginning after December 15, 2015.
+The Company has adopted the guidance as of January 1, 2016.
+The adoption of this guidance had an immaterial impact on our financial position and has resulted in the following retrospective adjustments to our consolidated balance sheet at December 31, 2015 (in thousands):